 Climate Conditions and Outlooks

-- Looking ahead: NOAA Climate Prediction Center seasonal forecast favors above-normal temperatures and below normal rainfall.
+- Looking ahead: CPC seasonal forecast favors above normal temperatures and below normal rainfall.

-- Looking ahead: The streamflow forecast is more of the same for January, trending to near normal across the entire Southeast by February and March.
+- Looking ahead: Streamflow Forecast is more of the same for December trending to near normal across the entire Southeast by January and February.

 Agriculture Impact and Outlook

-- Chill hours are still behind normal but are improving.
+- Chill hours behind normal so far but recent cold is helping.

 What Happened: Southeast Temperature